Mans face in blue circle contemplating databases

 As attention shifts to the cloud, and hosted databases, I do think the Azure SQL database is in a better position going forward.
 It’s able to leverage the entire Azure platform to provide more meaningful ways to interact with data, and doing so very cheaply.

-Azure SQL database vs MySQL: Take-Away
+Azure SQL database vs MySQL: Which is Right for You?

 As I said at the start of this article, databases have, and will continue to be around for ages.
 They are fundamental in how we store data.
 Data, in this day and age, being more valuable than gold, I can only dream of the prospects of database development in the near future.